python/cpython/Doc/library/profile.rst

 relative indications of where time is being spent.

-In Python, since there is an interpreter active during execution, the presence of instrumented code is not required to do deterministic profiling.
+In Python, since there is an interpreter active during execution, the presence of instrumented code is not required in order to do deterministic profiling.
 Python automatically provides a :dfn:`hook` (optional callback) for each event.
 In addition, the interpreted nature of Python tends to add so much overhead to execution, that deterministic profiling tends to only add small processing overhead in typical applications.
 The result is that deterministic profiling is not that expensive, yet provides extensive run time statistics about the